Service-level agreement

 A service-level agreement (SLA) is an agreement, typically a binding contract, between a service provider and a customer that define particular aspects of the service – such as quality of service, availability, responsibilities – as terms of contract.
 SLAs are commonly used in the technology industry, and often contain specific service-level objectives for defined service level indicators, such as mean time between failures, mean time to repair, mean time to recovery, network throughput, jitter, uptime, first-call resolution, and turnaround time.

 Unlike traditional contracts, SLAs often require parties involved to meet regularly to create an open forum for communication, apply rewards and penalties for performance, and leave room for periodic revisitation to make changes.
 SLAs may be supported by operational-level agreements, or OLAs.

 History

 Since the late 1980s SLAs have been used by fixed-line telecom operators.
-SLAs are so widely used these days that larger organizations have many different SLAs existing within the company itself, such that two different units in an organization script an SLA with one unit being the customer and another being the service provider.
+Larger organizations often maintain many SLAs internally, such that two different units in an organization script an SLA with one unit being the customer and another being the service provider.
 This practice helps to maintain the same quality of service amongst different units in the organization and also across multiple locations of the organization.
 This internal scripting of SLA also helps to compare the quality of service between an in-house department and an external service provider.

 The output received by the customer as a result of the service provided is the main focus of the service level agreement.

 Service level agreements are also defined at different levels: